amoy6228/BurplogFilter/README.md

-Here’s the English translation of the README:

----

 # Burp Log Filter

 A Python script designed to filter Burp Suite logs.
 This tool allows you to process Burp log files, filtering out requests to non-target domains and static resources (e.g., images, CSS, JavaScript).
 It supports both direct domain specification and domain file input.